ubccpsc/classportal_deprecated/README.md

 ## Configuring the install
 In the project's root directory, a configuration file `/config.json` is needed.
 A sample file `/sample-config.json` is provided to expose the structure.
 To fully populate this file you will need to create a new Github OAuth application.
 You can do this here: https://github.com/settings/applications/ While creating the application, set the callback url to be  ```SERVERNAME/postlogin``` In ```/config.json``` set ```client_id``` and ```client_secret``` to the values from the OAuth page on Github.

+You will also need a personal authentication token on Github for the Github project creation featues; go to Github -> Profile -> Personal Access Tokens and ask for lots of permissions (details to follow).
+Put this in the GithubController fields in config.json.

 If you're configuring the data for the first time; in `/priv':

 echo [] > tokens.json; echo [] > grades.json; echo [] > teams.json; echo [] > students.json; cp ../sampleData/deliverables.json .